Attyuttam/system-design-algos/README.md

 2. JobRunr: https://www.jobrunr.io/en/ (To run jobs in the bakcground)
 3. MemTable: https://www.mauriciopoppe.com/notes/computer-science/data-structures/memtable-sstable/
 4. SS Table: https://www.mauriciopoppe.com/notes/computer-science/data-structures/memtable-sstable/
+5. Sparse Index:
+    Sparse indexing allows you to specify the conditions under which a pointer segment is suppressed, not generated, and put in the index database.
+Sparse indexing has two advantages.
+The primary one is that it reduces the size of the index, saving space and decreasing maintenance of the index.

 ### Available APIs
 Please check com.systemdesign.algo.lsmtreealgo.infra.controller.StorageController

 ### Current issues
-SS Table should be immutable, but I have made it mutable, need to fix that
+1. SS Table should be immutable, but I have made it mutable, need to fix that
+2. Need a Bloom filter to search in the SS Tables